donomii/tagdb/README.md

 #### -completeMatch

-By default, if a record matches some of the tags you provided, it will be returned (with a lower score than if you matched all the tags).
-If you get too many records returned, and they aren't relevent, you can request -completeMatch.  -completeMatch will only return records where all your search terms match all the tags for the record.
+By default, tagdb shows you partial matches.
+If a record matches some of the tags you provided, it will be returned (with a lower score than if you matched all the tags).
+This is slower and clutters up the results, so you can request -completeMatch.  -completeMatch will only return records where all your search terms match all the tags for the record.

 #### -shutdown

 Order the server to quit.
-This will take several seconds or minutes or more, depending on which storage layer you chose for your data.
+This will take several seconds or minutes, depending on which storage layer you chose for your data.

 #### -status